eikonal-equation/Stochastic-Cancer/README.md

 In this paper, we propose an efficient method for selecting optimal adaptive treatment policies under randomly evolving tumor dynamics.
 The goal is to improve the cumulative "cost" of treatment, a combination of the total amount of drugs used and the total treatment time.
-As this cost also becomes random in any stochastic setting, we maximize the probability of reaching the treatment goals (tumor stabilization or eradication) without exceeding a pre-specified threshold (or a "budget").
+As this cost also becomes random in any stochastic setting, we maximize the probability of reaching the treatment goals (tumor stabilization or eradication) without exceeding a pre-specified cost threshold (or a "budget").
 We use a novel Stochastic Optimal Control formulation and Dynamic Programming to find such "threshold-aware" optimal treatment policies.
 Our approach enables an efficient algorithm to compute these policies for a range of threshold values simultaneously.